Deepesh1604/tds_project2/README.md

 # TDS Data Analyst Agent

-A powerful web-based data analysis agent that can scrape, analyze, and visualize data from various sources including Wikipedia tables and cloud databases.
+A powerful web-based data analysis agent that can scrape, analyze, and visualize data from various sources including Wikipedia tables and cloud databases

 ## 🚀 Features